5/6/2025

 John Hollister

 Yeah, Chris, this is John again.
-So we have analyzed that, and clearly a good portion of the semiconductor input landscape is exempt from tariff, but not 100% of it.
-So looking at the balance of input costs that is not exempt from tariff, we have roughly estimated that at about a $20 million annualized impact on us, with a very minimal portion of that affecting second quarter, that is comprehensive in our guidance, by the way.
-So that's the rough framing.
+So we have analyzed that, and, you know, clearly a good portion of the semiconductor inputs landscape is exempt from tariff, but not 100% of it.
+So, looking at the balance of input cost that is not exempt from tariff, we have roughly estimated that at about a $20 million annualized impact on us with a very minimal portion of that affecting second quarter.
+That is comprehensive in our guidance, by the way.
+So, that's the rough framing.
 We definitely need to keep an eye on this and monitor it, which we are doing.
-And yes, as we continue to assess the reality of tariffs overall, we will look at how we can pass this through in terms of our ASPs and commercially.
+And yes, as we continue to assess the materiality of tariffs overall, we will look at how we can pass this through in terms of our ASPs and commercially.

 speaker